nikitavoloboev/data/tools/telegram.md

 - [snazzybot](https://github.com/xencodes/snazzybot) - Get results across web right on Telegram.
 - [text-to-notion-bot](https://github.com/dartungar/text-to-notion-bot) - Simple self-hosted single-user telegram bot for sending text into Notion, using the official API.
 - [Lightning-sentinel](https://github.com/tee8z/lightning-sentinel) - Telegram bot written in rust that will monitor a lighting node over tor.
+- [BotFather](https://t.me/botfather) - Use it to create new bot accounts and manage your existing bots.

 ## Notes